alrieckert/lazarus/components/datadict/README.txt

 When installed in the IDE, several things happen:

-- A 'Data Dictionary' item appears under the project menu.
+- A 'Data Dictionary' item appears under the 'Project' menu.
   This has a submenu with 3 items:
   + 'Set...'
     This will set the data dictionary for the current application
   + 'Open'
-    This will open the seleted data dictionary in the database desktop.
+    This will open the selected data dictionary in the database desktop.
   + 'Configure'
     This will show the data dictionary configuration dialog:
     - It allows to set the path where data dictionaries are stored
     - It allows to select the location of the database desktop

-- A 'Database desktop' menu item is registered unders tools.
+- A 'Database desktop' menu item is registered under 'Tools'.
 It will start the 'database desktop'.

 - A context menu item is created in the Form Designer: 'Data Dictionary'